ilSommo/spotify-audio-features/report.md

 ### Graphs

 Since rejection sampling and likelihood weighted sampling are numerical computations, their accuracy depends on the number of samples which are calculated.
-To compare their performance with the exact values, two different graphs are plotted.
+To compare their performance with the exact values, two different graphs for P(Valence|Chart=1) are plotted.
 In both cases the x axis represents the number of samples in logarithmic scale, while the y axes of the two graphs show respectively the absolute probability and the difference from the exact value.
-It is clear from the plots that as the sampling size increases, the approximate estimation converge to the reference exact value, as expected.
+The number at the top of each subplot represents a different Valence value.
+It is clear from the plots that as the sampling size increases the approximate estimation converge to the reference exact value, as expected.

 ![Probabilities comparison](images/probabilities.png)